zaphosting/docs/en/fivem_change_servericon.md

 ---
 id: fivem_change_servericon
-title: Server Icon Ändern
+title: Change Server Icon
-sidebar_label: Server Icon Ändern
+sidebar_label: Change Server Icon
 ---

-## Bild Vorbereiten
+## Prepare Image

 For your server icon to be displayed correctly, it must be a PNG file that is 96x96 pixels in size, other formats are not supported by FiveM.

-## Mit FTP verbinden
+## Connect Using FTP

 Before resources can be installed, the [FTP access](gameserver_ftpaccess.md) must be set up: